-The prepared emergency management plan must be supplied to the City of Melville for events with:
+The prepared emergency management plan must be supplied to the City of Melville for event with:

-- more than 1,000 patrons
+- more than 5000 patrons

 - where alcohol will be consumed

-- by request of the City of Melville
+- or by request of the City of Melville

-The emergency management plan shall comply with Australian Standard AS 3745:2010, Emergency Control Organisation and Procedures for Buildings, Structures and Workplaces.
-An emergency management plan should comprise of emergency and disaster planning and preparedness, hazard identification and mitigation, emergency response and evacuation.
+The emergency management plan shall comply with Australian Standard 3745, Emergency Control Organisation and Procedures for Buildings, Structures and Workplaces.

+An emergency management plan should comprise emergency and disaster planning and preparedness, hazard identification and mitigation, emergency response and evacuation.